John Maynard Smith

-John Maynard Smith (Note: His surname was Maynard Smith, not Smith, and it was not hyphenated.)
-(6 January 1920 – 19 April 2004) was a British theoretical and mathematical evolutionary biologist and geneticist.
+John Maynard Smith (6 January 1920 – 19 April 2004) was a British theoretical and mathematical evolutionary biologist and geneticist.
 Originally an aeronautical engineer during the Second World War, he took a second degree in genetics under the biologist J. B. S. Haldane.
 Maynard Smith was instrumental in the application of game theory to evolution with George R. Price, and theorised on other problems such as the evolution of sex and signalling theory.

 Biography

 Early years

-John Maynard Smith was born in London, the son of the surgeon Sidney Maynard Smith, but following his father's death in 1928, the family moved to Exmoor, where he became interested in natural history.
+John Maynard Smith was born on 6 January 1920 in London, the son of the surgeon Sidney Maynard Smith.
+Following his father's death in 1928, the family moved to Exmoor, where he became interested in natural history.
 Quite unhappy with the lack of formal science education at Eton College, Maynard Smith took it upon himself to develop an interest in Darwinian evolutionary theory and mathematics, after having read the work of old Etonian J. B. S. Haldane, whose books were in the school's library despite the bad reputation Haldane had at Eton for his communism.
 He became an atheist at age 14.